spree/spree/guides/content/integration/configuration.md

 $ bundle install
 $ bundle exec rails generate spree_pro_connector:install```

+The first command installs the `spree_pro_connector` gem in your application.
+The second uses the gem's install generator to add Integrator-specific styles to your store's Admin Interface.

+## Verifying Install Was Successful

-Now when you go to the `/admin` section of your store, you will see a new "Integration" tab between the "Products" and "Configuration" tabs.
-This is where you will configure your store's integrations.
+Now when you launch your store and visit your Admin Interface by navigating to the `admin` directory, you'll notice that there is a new "Integration" tab, between the "Products" and "Configuration" tabs.

 ![Integration Tab](/images/integration/integration_tab.jpg)

+It is here that you will establish connections to the Integrator, add and remove integrations, configure integrations, and enable and disable services.

-## Configuration
+## Making a Connection

-When you click the "Integrations" tab, you will be faced with a choice of environment types - Custom, Staging, or Production - for your new connection.
+Now that you have `spree_pro_connector` installed in your application, you need to connect it to the Spree Integrator.

+***
+If you have multiple stores that you maintain from the same domain, you will first need to select the store you want to make connections for before you can manage your integrations.
+***

+Click the "Integration" tab.
+The first thing you'll need to do is to select the environment for your connection.
+Your choices are "Custom", "Staging", and "Production".

 ![Choose Environment](/images/integration/choose_environment.jpg)